chrislattman/blogging-project/docs/terminal-commands/README.md

 Endpoint that connects to a VPN service.
 This command only works for Linux.

 - You might need to install `openvpn` with a [package manager](#package-managers)
-- It is NOT a VPN service, it is used to _connect_ to VPN services like NordVPN, ExpressVPN, ProtonVPN, etc.
+- OpenVPN is NOT a VPN service, it is a _protocol_ used to connect to VPN services like NordVPN, ExpressVPN, ProtonVPN, etc.
 - You need to already have an account with a VPN service (and you will probably need to pay for it)
 - Refer to your VPN service for specific instructions on using OpenVPN
     - There may be some steps that have to be done prior to running `openvpn`